Listing Information

 Describe the learning and educational opportunities available to a worker

 Farm owner has a graduate degree in education.
 In addition to several years of managing and training farm workers, he spent several years managing and teaching in a field-based learning program.
 Most learning occurs hands-on/experientially.
-Looking to 2020, the goal and relationship to workers is quite different that what we've done in the past.
-I'm looking for someones read to take on the risks and rewards of ownership.

 Describe what other occupation(s) you have

-Cooperative business development.
 Community water system operator.
+Hiking guide.

 Do you require a trial period or require a prospective worker to visit your farm before hiring?